johnfairh/Maaku/README.md

 Quick fork for Linux support using SPM in 5.1.
 See commit comments.
 Versions at upstream + 10.0.0.

+Oct 23 - updated to use `swift-cmark` because of dependency hell.

+Apr 24 - Sendable updates

 ---
 # Maaku